Environmental Studies Program

 ESP Grant Scholarship Program

-Friends of Sutter’s Fort provides an annual grant program for schools participating in the Environmental Living Program to help break down the financial barriers that may prevent students from being able to participate in these outstanding educational experiences.
-We encourage all teachers interested in bringing classrooms to Sutter’s Fort for ELP or ESP to apply.
+Friends of Sutter’s Fort provides an annual grant program for schools participating in ESP to help break down the financial barriers that may prevent students from being able to participate in these outstanding educational experiences.
+All grant funding for the 2023-24 school year has been allocated.
+The next round of funding is expected to open in Fall of 2024.

 Our grant program is 100% funded through donations.
-If you would like to support our ELP Grant Scholarship Program, please make an online donation.
+If you would like to support our School Grant Scholarship Program, please make an online donation.

 California Social-Science Standards